 I am an Assistant Professor in philosophy at the VU University Amsterdam.
 I joined the philosophy department in 2015.
 Before, I was a postdoctoral fellow of the British Academy at Oxford University (2013-2014), an FWO postdoctoral fellow at the University of Leuven, and a Templeton residential fellow at Oxford.

-I am a British Academy postdoctoral fellow at the University of Oxford, affiliated to the Faculty of Philosophy and Somerville College.
-I obtained my PhD in philosophy cum laude at the University of Groningen in 2011.
-My areas of specialization are philosophy of cognitive science and philosophy of religion.
-I have also published in general philosophy of science, epistemology and aesthetics.
+I obtained my PhD in philosophy at the University of Groningen in 2011, and a PhD in archaeology and art sciences at the Free University Brussels in 2007.
+My main areas of specialization are philosophy of cognitive science and philosophy of religion, and I also have published work in general philosophy of science, epistemology, aesthetics, and metaphilosophy.

 On this webpage, you can download papers, find my contact details, my CV, information about my education and training, past and current research projects, resources on teaching, and some information on blogging, the Renaissance lute and other activities.

 You can also find information about me on the following websites: